Renormalised 3-point functions of stress tensors and conserved currents in CFT: Dimension-dependent degeneracies and the Euler anomaly

 More generally, we can remove any multiple of the degenerate form factors in \eqref{Eulerdeg} by an arbitrary function of the momenta that is symmetric under all permutations.
-In principle, we could use this freedom to set one of the renormalised form factors to zero, reducing the number of independent form factors from five to four.
-If one does so, however, the anomalous conformal Ward identities take a more complicated form, and are no longer given by the homogeneous conformal Ward identities plus inhomogeneous terms.
+If desired, we can use this freedom to set one of the renormalised form factors to zero, reducing the number of independent form factors from five to four.
+After doing so, however, the anomalous Ward identities for the form factors will take a more complicated form, and are no longer given by the homogeneous conformal Ward identities plus inhomogeneous terms.

 Let us now consider the role of the degeneracy from the standpoint of the regulated theory, where $d=4+2u\ep$.
 Here, the form factors contain divergent $\ep^{-1}$ poles.
 If we multiply \eqref{summaryeq} by an overall factor of $-4a/u\ep$, we find the transverse-traceless form factors